mamedev/mame/docs/source/techspecs/luareference.rst

     and the memory access mask.
 To modify the data being read, return the modified value from the callback function as an integer.
-If the callback does not return an integer, the data will not be modified.
+If the callback does not return an integer, the data will not be modified. space:install_write_tap(start, end, name, callback)

-    Note that pass-through handlers must be explicitly removed before the emulation session ends. space:install_write_tap(start, end, name, callback)
     Installs a :ref:`pass-through handler <luareference-mem-tap>` that will receive notifications on write to the specified range of addresses in the